 Since regular prescription lenses or glasses may not adequately meet your visual needs for lengthy computer use, you may benefit from wearing computer glasses.
 These prescription glasses are customized to your needs and also reduce glare and block blue light.

 You don’t have to live with the discomforts of eye strain.
-If symptoms persist, it may be time to visit Bandon and Coquille Vision Center and get the relief you seek.
+If symptoms persist, it may be time to visit Bandon & Coquille Vision Center and Eye Center of Gold Beach and get the relief you seek.
 Call our office to schedule a convenient eye doctor’s appointment.